nemoDreamer/atom-language-coldfusion/README.md

 Originally [converted](http://atom.io/docs/latest/converting-a-text-mate-bundle)
 from the [ColdFusion TextMate bundle](https://github.com/textmate/coldfusion.tmbundle).

-## Deprecated / No Longer Maintained!
+## No Longer Maintained!

 Sorry, folks: I no longer work for a company that develops in CF. I'd only created this port so that my back-end dev colleagues could hop onto the Atom wagon...

-I recommend you switch to https://github.com/atuttle/atom-language-cfml, which is actively maintained, and they have fixed this nasty bug there already!
+I recommend you switch to https://github.com/atuttle/atom-language-cfml, which is actively maintained, and they have fixed the nasty CF script bug there already!

 Thanks for being active here!